How to Treat and Prevent Frost Bite on Dog Paws

 dog-lifting-cold-paw-in-the-snow

 Whether or not your dog loves the cold, it's important to be able to recognize the signs of frostbite.
-No matter how routine or epic your dog's winter adventures are, it's up to you to make sure he's not in danger of frostbite.
+No matter how routine or epic your dog's adventures in winter weather are, it's up to you to make sure he's not in danger of frostbite.

 • Redness or extremely pale skin ulcers on affected areas